Tech-for-Sustainable-Development/.github/profile/README.md

 Around research, sustainable development, environmental issues, and technology governance.

-**With special focus is on local problems, local development, and practical approaches to challenges.**
+With special focus is on local problems, local development, and practical approaches to challenges.

 `GITHUB / ABOUT`

 </div>

 ---

-##  OPEN / EARLY STAGE

-### Ideas → projects

-Technology + Research + Local Action = Resilient Solutions.

-Tech SDG Network is an emerging platform for turning curiosity into practical work.

----

 ## ABOUT

-**Not an million dollar Corporation.
-Not a rigid Institution.**
+**Not an million dollar Corporation**
+**Not a rigid Institution.**

-But a young open community.
+But a young open growing community.

 Slowly taking shape around people, projects and practical implementations.